-One of the most popular varieties, Crocosmia Lucifer is tall, up to a metre, other varies are more suitable for middle of the border being around 60-80cms, so you need to select the variety carefully to make sure it is the correct height for where you want to plant it.
-Crocosmia makes a great addition to the border, being very easy to grow, possibly too easy as some varieties are vigorous, if not invasive, but to check growth just pull up and remove any unwanted spread the plants corm (root) lies close to the surface making it easy to remove.
+One of the most popular varieties, Crocosmia Lucifer, illustrated right, is tall reaching up to a metre, other varieties are more suited for middle of the border being around 60-80cms, so you need to select the variety carefully ensure it is the correct height for where you want to plant it.
+Crocosmia makes an impressive addition to the border, being easy to grow, possibly too easy as some varieties are vigorous, if not invasive.
+To check growth, pull up and remove any unwanted spread the plants corm (root) lies close to the surface making it easy to remove.

-Crocosmia originates from South Africa flowering in all the sunrise colours with much variation in height; smallest varieties such as Jackanapes, and Canary Bird can be as small as 60cms (24") compared with Lucifer and Columbus 120 cms (48") and height is a factor as to where plants are placed in the border.
-Also some specialist varieties, often seen at plant fairs and shows are very attractive but unfortunately not all are fully hardy. (explanation of frost hardy) Crocosmia make great cut flowers and as the clumps produce so many blooms there are plenty for the garden and the vase.
+Crocosmia originates from South Africa and flowers in all the sunrise colours with much variation in height; varieties such as Jackanapes, and Canary Bird can be as small as 60cms (24") compared with Lucifer and Columbus which grow to 120 cms (48") and height is an important factor as to where to place plants in the border.
+Also some specialist varieties, often seen at plant fairs and shows are attractive, but unfortunately they may not be fully hardy. (explanation of frost hardy) Crocosmia make great cut flowers and as the clumps produce so many blooms there are plenty for the garden and the vase.